Postgraduate entry requirements

 - DET score of 120 for postgraduate programmes (excluding doctoral programmes)

-The University of Waikato will accept Duolingo (DET) as an alternative means of meeting the English language entry requirements for the majority of its programmes (excluding all Initial Teacher Education (ITE) programmes, BSW and LLB) while test centres remain closed and until further notice.
+The University of Waikato accepts Duolingo (DET) as an alternative means of meeting the English language entry requirements for the majority of its programmes (excluding all Initial Teacher Education (ITE) programmes and LLB).
+For doctoral students using DET to gain admission, you will be required to undertake a supplementary assessment prior to an offer being issued.

 The University teaches in the medium of English and requires all students to demonstrate proficiency in written and spoken English.